Katie Holmes Relationships: Tom Cruise Has Still ‘Been In Shock Since That Day’ Katie Left Him? Foxx Scoop

 — Yahoo Style (@YahooStyle) August 28, 2017

-After the media frenzy she experienced when married to Tom Cruise, Katie Holmes is likely much more partial to having her privacy and sources have shared recently that she and Foxx are “really happy,” as E! notes.
+After the media frenzy she experienced when married to Tom Cruise, Katie Holmes is likely much more partial to having her privacy, and sources have shared recently that she and Foxx are “really happy,” as E! notes.

 We’re giving away five copies of @TomCruise‘s ‘@TheMummy‘ on Blu-ray thanks to @ViewingLounge.
 To enter… https://t.co/yrddnAOtmI